Adore2113/MarsHSim/docs/dev_log.md

 ##      07/25/2026
     ♡ I've started designing a 50-acre solar field.
-I actually chose 50 acres because of where I grew up.
+I actually chose 50 acres b/c of where I grew up.
 I can picture the size and I can definitely see that being a manageable area for this.

     ♡ Right now, the design consists of 101, 250 solar panels organized into 2,250 arrays, grouped into 50 independent control blocks of 45 arrays each.
 This should make maintenance, fault isolation, and power management much more practical than treating the entire field as one massive solar farm.
 I'm setting the panels